 That’s why many turmeric and curcumin capsules often include it (it’s smart to check the label closely the next time you’re shopping).
 And if you’re cooking with the spice, it’s best to add black pepper to your recipe, too.

 Food and beverage manufacturers are savvy—they know consumers are on the lookout for new ways to get their turmeric, which is why the buzzy ingredient is starting to pop up in more products.
 While additional opportunities to get anti-inflammatory ingredients is definitely a good thing, Dr. Berzin says that she’s noticed some brands taking advantage of the buzzword in ways that are less than honest.

 “A health bar or juice made with 20 grams of sugar and preservatives with a dash of an anti-inflammatory herb thrown in is so much more toxic and inflammatory than it is anti-inflammatory.”

-“We’ve all seen green-washing; now we have inflammation-washing,” she says.
-“A health bar or juice made with 20 grams of sugar and preservatives with a dash of an anti-inflammatory herb thrown in is so much more toxic and inflammatory than it is anti-inflammatory.”
+“We’ve all seen green-washing [where brands claim to be eco-conscious, but their efforts remain surface-level]; now we have inflammation-washing,” she says.
+“A health bar or juice made with 20 grams of sugar and preservatives with a dash of an anti-inflammatory herb thrown in is so much more inflammatory than it is anti-inflammatory.”